Edited by Mark Anderson, Amber Hildebrandt, Cathryn Reher & Suzanne Scheller

 Introduction; Financial Management; Health Care Management; Supported Decision-Making; Planning for Death; Appendix A – Minnesota Statutory Short Form Power of Attorney; Appendix B – Minnesota Bankers Association Legal Compliance Bulletin LC-7-2006

-– Laura Zdychnec
+– Megan Kelly & Laura Zdychnec

 Introduction; General Rules Regarding the Sale of Capital Assets; Other Miscellaneous Income Tax Issues; Gift and Estate Tax Provisions; Qualified Retirement Accounts; Appendix A – Life Estates Mortality Table – EPM Appendix G; Appendix B – Information on IRS Applicable Federal Rates and Actuarial Tables; Appendix C – Chronically Ill Certification; Appendix D – Tax Return Samples; Appendix E – Important Rules and Deadlines Summary

-– Bryan Jamison & Richard Baum
+– Richard Baum

-The Vulnerable Adults Act
+Vulnerable Adults and the Vulnerable Adults Act

 Introduction and Background; The Vulnerable Adults Act; Vulnerable Adults Act – Reporting Suspected Maltreatment; Vulnerable Adults Act – Processing a Maltreatment Report; Application of the Act; Limitations of the Act; Other Minnesota Vulnerable Adult Legislation; Federal Vulnerable Adults Legislation; Summary of Legislative Changes to the Act and Related Provisions